-This is another variation on that.
-Simpler because it doesn’t take the refined fine motor skills of using a paper clip or clothespin.
+My new paper plate letter learning activity is simpler, too.
+It doesn’t take the refined fine motor skills of using a paper clip or clothespin.

-Then I cut between each letter.
+Then I cut slits between each letter.

 Remember how I said that letters are just marks, squiggles and such?
 Well, that’s true to a preschooler that doesn’t know what they mean yet.